top of page

 3. Apply for insolvency benefits

 Regardless of their residence status, foreign workers should act immediately in the event of employer insolvency in order to secure their wage claims .
 If insolvency proceedings are opened against the employer's assets or the business is closed, employees are entitled to what is known as insolvency benefit , which is paid by the Federal Employment Agency.
 The prerequisite for this is a timely application , which must be submitted no later than two months after the insolvency event .
-This period begins with the court order opening the proceedings or dismissing them due to insufficient assets - in the case of a business closure, it can also be triggered by a determination by the Employment Agency.
+This period begins with the court order opening the proceedings or dismissing them due to insufficient assets - in the event of a business closure, it can also be triggered by a determination by the Employment Agency.
 Employees should therefore not wait but submit the application as soon as possible and have this confirmed, for example by a dated application or a telephone request.

 An employer's insolvency can have far-reaching consequences for foreign workers – not only financially, but also in terms of their residence permit.
-Particularly critical: In the event of insolvency, the Federal Employment Agency can revoke its approval for employment, which in turn can lead to the revocation of the residence permit (Section 40 (3) and Section 41 of the Residence Act).
+Particularly critical: In the event of insolvency, the Federal Employment Agency can revoke its approval for employment , which in turn can lead to the revocation of the residence permit (Section 40 (3) and Section 41 of the Residence Act).
 Therefore, immediate legal advice is essential.
 In addition, affected employees should definitely apply for insolvency benefits in a timely manner.
 Only those who proactively assert their rights can secure wage claims and ensure a legally secure continuation of their residence permit.

 bottom of page